 Important to Note:

-All chargeback notifications are sent to the chargeback email you set in your business settings.
+All chargeback notifications are sent to the Disputes email you set in the Contact section of your Compliance page.
 It is very important that this email is one that is regularly reviewed by someone in your organisation that can respond to chargebacks.
 This is so you do not lose money to wrongful chargeback claims.

 How do I respond to chargebacks?